Michaela Melián

 Change yourself, situation!, Stadtgalerie Schwaz, Austria

-The Sound of Downloading Makes Me Want To Upload, Sprengel Museum Hannover
+The Sound of Downloading Makes Me Want To Upload, Sprengel Museum, Hannover

 2011